Our Story

 Whether in the arctic, the grasslands, the boreal forest, or the coastal mountains of British Columbia, Derek and Julia continue to bring the same curiosity, respect, and field-hardened experience to every project.

-Outside of consulting, Julia is also a conservation photographer, using her lens to capture the beauty and fragility of the wild spaces she’s dedicated her career to protecting.
-Her photography has been featured nationally and internationally, most recently in Botswana Post’s 2025 Antelope Stamp Series.
-More of her photographic work can be viewed at Sauvage Nature Photo.
+In addition to her consulting work, Julia is an accomplished conservation photographer whose images reflect the beauty and vulnerability of the natural world.
+Her photography has been exhibited nationally and internationally, most recently featured in Botswana Post’s 2025 Antelope Stamp Series.
+Her work can be viewed at Sauvage Nature Photo.

 Growing up in rural Alberta, Derek’s childhood fascination with dinosaurs evolved into an enduring love for birds—he started his first life list at age eight.
 That early passion grew into a career grounded in curiosity, careful observation, and a drive to bridge scientific knowledge with practical conservation outcomes.

 In addition to co-founding Skylark with Julia Burger in 2011, Derek is the galvanizing force behind the long-running Kalahari Camelback Trackers project in Botswana.
-Through this initiative, he works with San expert trackers, a team of camels, and a team of funders and research collaborators to facilitate long-range wildlife surveys and conservation research in one of the most remote and ecologically rich regions on Earth.
+Through this initiative, a group of dedicated researchers work alongside San expert trackers, a team of camels, and a team of funders to facilitate long-range wildlife surveys and conservation research in one of the most remote and ecologically rich regions on Earth.